stackrox/stackrox/.github/api_guidelines.md

 and only need to be announced in release notes.

 Before deprecating APIs, clarify with relevant stakeholders (e.g. product team, solution engineering) the deprecation.
-In addition, if available for your API, the analytics we collect may also be used to gage whether deprecation is an option or not.
+In addition, if available for your API, the analytics we collect may also be used to gauge whether deprecation is an option or not.

-While there is no strict guidelines from Red Hat about announcing deprecations, we historically have announced deprecations **two** releases in advance.
+While there are no strict guidelines from Red Hat about announcing deprecations, historically we have announced deprecations **two** releases in advance.
 This gives users enough time to adjust potential usages of the deprecated API.

-The deprecation announcement **must** be done _at least_ within the release notes within the `Deprecated Features` section.
+The deprecation announcement **must** be done _at least_ within the release notes within the `Deprecated Features` section and the associated service proto (i.e. the API documentation).

 In addition, there are other forms of announcement that have been used historically.
 Use these with your best judgement:
 - Within the UI
-  - This can be a banner or other hints where the API is being used announcing the deprecation.
+  - This can be a banner or other hints announcing the deprecation close to places where the respective API is being used.
-  - As an example, the SAC resource consolidation efforts led to a banner being created in the UI where resources where being used.
+  - As an example, the SAC resource consolidation efforts led to a banner being created in the UI where resources were being used.
 - Within Central logs
   - This can be done during Central startup or during API calls, informing the user that the API service will be